aws-samples/aws-iot-sitewise-with-amazon-lookout-for-equipment/sitewise_monitor/Dashboard to visualize dataflow.md

 5. Produce similar visuals for the rest of sensors in Demo Pump Asset 1.
 6. Edit the name of widget as: Sensor 0-5.

-Create the same visualization for Demo Pump Asset 2.
+7. Create the same visualization for Demo Pump Asset 2.

+8. Finally, replace the default dashboard name New dashboard with something meaningful, e.g. DemoPumpStation.
+Click on Save dashboard to save your dashboard.